newuserao/report_visualizer/readme.md

 ## Summary ##

 This system is designed like a pipeline between bigquery and firestore.
 For visualization I used datastudio.
-I tought that, creating a mini flask app to show embeded data studio report on web application would be suitable.
+I thought that, creating a mini flask app to show embeded data studio report on web application would be suitable.
 This Project requires a service account key file as json.
 It should be uploaded on the main folder.
 I did not upload it for the security.
 If this project goes live, Airflow needed to create dependencies between each task while keeping it in a single DAG.
 ```create_firestore_data.py --> upload_to_bq.py --> run app```